eigenform/zno/zno-book/src/midcore.md

 After scanning for non-scheduled instructions, we can determine whether or not each instruction in the decode window should allocate a physical register.
-Non-scheduled instructions do not allocate, and the remaining instructions that
+Non-scheduled instructions do not allocate.

-all entries in the
-decode window have an appropriate destination.

 In general, there are two possible interactions with the write ports: